Candicine

-Candicine is a naturally occurring organic compound that is a quaternary ammonium salt with a phenethylamine skeleton.
+Candicine, also known as N,N,N-trimethyltyramine, is a naturally occurring organic compound that is a quaternary ammonium salt with a phenethylamine skeleton.
 It is the N,N,N-trimethyl derivative of the well-known biogenic amine tyramine, and, being a natural product with a positively charged nitrogen atom in its molecular structure, it is classed as an alkaloid.
 Although it is found in a variety of plants, including barley, its properties have not been extensively studied with modern techniques.
 Candicine is toxic after parenteral administration, producing symptoms of neuromuscular blockade; further details are given in the "Pharmacology" section below.

 Occurrence

 Candicine occurs in a variety of plants, notably the cacti.
 This alkaloid was first isolated from the Argentinian cactus Trichocereus candicans (now reclassified as Echinopsis candicans), from which it derives its name, and from other Trichocereus species.
 T. candicans may contain up to 5% candicine, and is also a rich source of the closely related alkaloid hordenine.

 Candicine also occurs in several plants of genus Citrus.

 In the late 1950s, Japanese researchers isolated a toxic compound which they named "maltoxin" from malted barley.
 After the publication of some papers on its pharmacology (see "Pharmacology" section), under this name, it was determined that maltoxin was identical to candicine, and the older name has been retained in subsequent articles.

 Candicine has also been found in the skin of the frog, Leptodactylus pentadactylus pentadactylus, at a concentration of 45 μg/g skin, but it is of much more limited occurrence amongst amphibians than its positional isomer, leptodactyline.